Framework Category

 Has your organization integrated cybersecurity supply chain risk management into your continuous improvement processes?

-This question assesses whether your organization systematically identifies, evaluates, and mitigates security risks from vendors, suppliers, and other third parties as part of your regular improvement cycles.
+Supply chain risk in continuous improvement is the focus: whether you routinely identify, evaluate, and mitigate threats from vendors and suppliers as part of your improvement cycles.
 Effective integration means supply chain risks are considered during procurement, vendor selection, contract negotiations, and ongoing vendor management activities, with established processes for regular reassessment and improvement.

 Does your organization have a documented process for escalating material cybersecurity risks identified in your supply chain to senior management and addressing them within your enterprise risk management framework?